Hinga-inc/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 value argument will be any type
-If a key exists in the dictionary, the value will be replaced If a key doesn’t exist in the dictionary, it will be created You are not allowed to import any module
+If a key exists in the dictionary, the value will be replaced If a key doesn’t exist in the dictionary, it will be created You are not allowed to import any module<br>
-8. Simple delete by key
+8. Simple delete by key<br>
 mandatory
 Write a function that deletes a key in a dictionary.

 Prototype: def simple_delete(a_dictionary, key=""): key argument will be always a string
-If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module
+If a key doesn’t exist, the dictionary won’t change You are not allowed to import any module<br>
-9. Multiply by 2
+9. Multiply by 2<br>
 mandatory
 Write a function that returns a new dictionary with all values multiplied by 2

 Prototype: def multiply_by_2(a_dictionary):
 You can assume that all values are only integers Returns a new dictionary
-You are not allowed to import any module
+You are not allowed to import any module<br>
-10. Best score
+10. Best score<br>
 mandatory
 Write a function that returns a key with the biggest integer value.